Why Customer Experience Strategy Matters Now More Than Ever

 - A study by Bain & Company revealed that brands that prioritize customer experience grow revenues 4–8% faster than their competitors.

-- 86% of buyers are willing to pay more for a great experience according to a survey by Salesforce.
+- 86% of buyers are willing to pay more for a great experience, according to Salesforce.

-- Companies with a well-crafted and holistic CX strategy see a 92% customer retention rate.
+- Companies with a well-crafted CX strategy see a 92% customer retention rate.

 What Makes a Great Customer Experience Strategy?

 A winning customer experience strategy isn’t just about having a great product or service—it’s about creating effortless, memorable experiences that keep customers coming back.
-Let’s dive right into the elements of great customer experience strategies.
+Let’s dive into the elements of customer experience strategies 2025 designed for growth-oriented brands.

 1. Personalization